santiagohervella/dotfiles/README.md

 ## On all Macs

+- Set screen resolution.
+This could probably be done with a script, but since each machine is different, let's keep it manual
+- Set up TouchID if on a MacBook
 - Sign into iCloud
+- Set up Raycast settings by navigating to `~/.config/raycast/` and double clicking on the latest `.rayconfig` file
 - Installation of apps from the Mac App Store will fail if you don't manually sign in beforehand.
 - Install [Supercharge](https://sindresorhus.gumroad.com/l/supercharge) by Sindre Sorhus
 - Install [Festivitas](https://www.festivitas.app/) by Simon Støvring
+- Remap Caps Lock to Control is System Settings.
+Couldn't find a way to do this programatically.
+This is mostly so we don't accidentally turn on Caps Lock, but very very occassionally it can be nice to have as Control
 - Use Launchpad to go through pre-installed apps and delete ones that are not needed
   - iMovie
+  - Pages
 - Test screen for dead pixels using [Test My Screen](https://testmyscreen.com/)

 ## On personal Macs